American-Samoa - The 'other' Samoa

 Walking beside the local bus

-Houses in American-Samoa are very similar to the ones in Samoa.
+Houses in American-Samoa are very similar to those in Samoa.
 Typical Polynesian architecture with these open houses.
-In Samoa, almost every house neighborhood has its own.
+In Samoa, almost every neighborhood has its own.

-They are meant to have a power nap inside and during the hot days but with the advantage of constantly having wind coming through.
-In the evening they can put mosquito nets on the sides but still have the ocean breeze.
+They are meant to have a power nap inside during hot days, with the advantage of constantly having wind coming through.
+In the evening, they can put mosquito nets on the sides but still have the ocean breeze.

 Open to let the wind in